A Trusted Friend in a Complicated World

 Don’t shy away from audiobooks

-On top of all that, they’re a great tool for language learners.
+And audiobooks are not just sold on Spotify or Amazon (though you can certainly get them there).
+There are plenty of places where audiobooks are available for free, such as the library.
 “Downloadable e-books and e-audiobooks can be accessed with a few taps from a mobile phone or tablet,” Kearns-White says.
 “Besides the good ol’ paperback novel, my favorite format is our read-along books, which have technology embedded in the pages, allowing the book to read to you.
 A library user can plug in a pair of headphones and get lost in a story while learning to read in English.”

 Shot of a pile of books with glasses and a laptop on the bed at home